What are voting polls?

 Voting polls are research tools to understand opinions and decisions made by the public in the case of events such as elections.
 These polls are conducted with a randomly selected sample within the target population that would be influential in generalizing the opinion received to the entire population.

 Voting polls gained popularity in 1824 where straw polls were conducted for the United States Presidency and ever since then these type of polls became extremely sought-after.
 They have evolved from face-to-face mediums to the medium of telecommunications and now to the medium of internet.
-Opinions and feedbacks that are usually ignored suddenly start gaining attention in the election period where everyone is interested to conduct an opinion polls to tap the public mentality.
+Public opinions and feedbacks that are usually ignored suddenly start gaining attention in the election period where everyone is interested to conduct an opinion polls to tap the public mentality.

-These polls consist of a single question, but in rare circusmstances there can be more than one question in a poll.
+More often, a poll consists of a single question, but in rare circusmstances there can be more than one question in a poll.
 Nevertheless, if there are a series of questions, then it becomes a survey.
 There is a difference between a poll and a survey; thus, before proceeding further you need to decide whether you wanted a 'poll' or a 'survey'.
-These polls question would ask the respondents about the candidates or their candidature.
-Gain insights from the public about their voting views to draw a conclusion about attributes of a specific population.
+These polls question would ask the respondents about the candidates or their candidature to gain insights from the public on their voting views and draw a conclusion about attributes of a specific population.
 A list of questions can be asked to the public, the answers of which are analyzed for either the entire target population or a sample randomly selected from this population.

-Traditionally conducted verbally or using ballot boxes and also electronic clipboards in the recent past, voting polls have slowly evolved to the latest online mediums.
+Traditionally, polls used to be conducted verbally, using ballot boxesor through electronic clipboards.
+However, in the recent past, voting polls embraced digital technology and now almost all the polls are conducted online.
 Statistical methods are being invented to implement voting polls via online mediums such as social media or blogging websites.

 There are three main voting poll methods: